-At December 31, 2018, we had a working capital deficit.
-At December 31, 2017, we had a working capital surplus.
-The deficit at 2018 year-end was primarily due to an increase in upcoming debt maturities.
+At both December 31, 2019 and December 31, 2018, we had a working capital deficit.
+The deficits are primarily due to upcoming debt maturities.
 As past years indicate, it is not unusual for us to have a working capital deficit; however, we believe it is not an indication of a lack of liquidity.
 We also maintain adequate resources, including our credit facility, and when necessary, access to capital markets to meet any foreseeable cash requirements.

-As of December 31, 2018, our principal sources of liquidity included cash, cash equivalents, our receivables securitization facility, and our revolving credit facility, as well as the availability of commercial paper and other sources of financing through the capital markets.
-We had \$2.0 billion of committed credit available under our credit facility, with no borrowings outstanding as of December 31, 2018.
-We did not draw on our current facility or previous facility at any time during 2018.
-The value of the outstanding undivided interest held by investors under the \$650 million capacity receivables securitization facility was \$400 million as of December 31, 2018.
+As of December 31, 2019, our principal sources of liquidity included cash, cash equivalents, our receivables securitization facility, and our revolving credit facility, as well as the availability of commercial paper and other sources of financing through the capital markets.
+We had \$2.0 billion of committed credit available under our credit facility, with no borrowings outstanding as of December 31, 2019.
+We did not draw on our current facility or previous facility at any time during 2019.
+The value of the outstanding undivided interest held by investors under the \$800 million capacity receivables securitization facility was \$400 million as of December 31, 2019.
 Our access to this receivables securitization facility may be reduced or restricted if our bond ratings fall to certain levels below investment grade.
 If our bond rating were to deteriorate, it could have an adverse impact on our liquidity.
 Access to commercial paper as well as other capital market financings is dependent on market conditions.
 Deterioration of our operating results or financial condition due to internal or external factors could negatively impact our ability to access capital markets as a source of liquidity.
 Access to liquidity through the capital markets is also dependent on our financial stability.
-We expect that we will continue to have access to liquidity through any or all of the following sources or activities: (i) increasing the size or utilization of our receivables securitization, (ii) issuing commercial paper, (iii) entering into bank loans, outside of our revolving credit facility, or (iv) issuing bonds or other debt securities to public or private investors based on our assessment of the current condition of the credit markets.
+We expect that we will continue to have access to liquidity through any or all of the following sources or activities; (i) increasing the size or utilization of our receivables securitization, (ii) issuing commercial paper, (iii) entering into bank loans, outside of our revolving credit facility, or (iv) issuing bonds or other debt securities to public or private investors based on our assessment of the current condition of the credit markets.
 The Company's \$2.0 billion revolving credit facility is intended to support the issuance of commercial paper by UPC and also serves as an additional source of liquidity to fund short term needs.
 The Company currently does not intend to make any borrowings under this facility.

-Cash Flows Millions 2018 2017 2016 Cash provided by operating activities \$ 8,686 \$ 7,230 \$ 7,525 Cash used in investing activities (3,411) (3,086) (3,393) Cash used in financing activities (5,222) (4,146) (4,246) Net change in cash, cash equivalents and restricted cash \$ 53 \$ (2) \$ (114)
+Cash Flows Millions 2019 2018 2017 Cash provided by operating activities \$ 8,609 \$ 8,686 \$ 7,230 Cash used in investing activities (3,435) (3,411) (3,086) Cash used in financing activities (5,646) (5,222) (4,146) Net change in cash, cash equivalents and restricted cash \$ (472) \$ 53 \$ (2)